 Thanks, Sources and Further reading:

 Radio broadcasts courtesy of the Library of Congress, NBC Radio Collections.
-Thanks to Dan Radlauer for expert commentary and the late Dick Raichelson for selected audio clips.
+Thanks to Dan Radlauer for expert commentary and Dick Raichelson for selected audio clips.
 Great thanks to Joanne Fish for photos.

 Father of the Blues, W.C.
 Handy (MacMillan, 1941)

 JAZZ: A History of America’s Music, Geoffrey C. Ward (Knopf, 2000)